 Shop windows don't have to be a passive experience.
-As part of PSFK's Future of Retail Report, we (rehabstudio) developed, designed a prototyped an interactive display that adapts to whoever stands in front of it.
+As part of PSFK's Future of Retail Report, me along with rehabstudio developed, designed a prototyped an interactive display that adapts to whoever stands in front of it.

 The technology identifies shoppers using Bluetooth low energy (BLE) and instantly reacts to a set of personal data stored on their mobile device, such as shopping habits and preferences.
 Shoppers can swipe through personalised content, place items in a digital shopping cart, and purchase straight from the physical display.